 DummyLong2: MUST be set to zero and MUST be ignored on receipt.
-The Netlogon usage of dummy fields is described in section 1.3.8.1.2.
+The Netlogon usage of dummy fields is defined in section 1.3.8.1.2.

-2.2.1.5.23 NETLOGON_RENAME_ALIAS
+2.2.1.5.23 (Updated Section) NETLOGON_RENAME_ALIAS

 The NETLOGON_RENAME_ALIAS structure specifies a rename of an alias.